urtzienriquez/zotero.nvim/README.md

   - **Neovim < 0.13:** the `vim.async` API is not available there.
 Pin your install to `v0.0.2`.
 - `sqlite3` CLI (e.g. `apt install sqlite3`)
 - A local Zotero database at one of the standard locations: `~/Zotero/zotero.sqlite`, `~/.zotero/zotero.sqlite`, `~/.local/share/zotero/zotero.sqlite`
-- **Zotero Connector**: In Zotero, enable _Settings → Advanced → Allow other applications on this computer to communicate with Zotero_ (Required for PDF import, add-by-identifier, and metadata editing)
+- **Zotero Connector**: In Zotero, enable _Settings → Advanced → Allow other applications on this computer to communicate with Zotero_ (required for every Connector-based feature, whether it needs the companion plugin or not)

 ## Installation